9 AV specs Building the playbook for international conferences in Japan (2025)

 Finally, treat interpreters as partners.
 Share slides in advance, schedule rehearsals, and brief them on context.
 I once worked with a delegation supported by MOFA where interpreters joined diplomatic prep.
 The result?
 Seamless exchanges that elevated the entire program.

-Data Security & Compliance Challenges and Solutions
+6.Privacy Compliance (APPI) Challenges and Solutions

 Challenges